 1. First is the site you want to search: http://www.amazon.com/review/top-reviewers this is the profile link on the Amazon page—that’s the URL you are searching from so you must include this in your search string.

 When you do this, you still have to sift through the results.
-Keep in mind that not all Amazon reviewers list their email address on their profile so you may have to hunt for them by searching their name and their blog (most Amazon reviewers have blog sites they repost their reviews to).
+Keep in mind that not all Amazon reviewers list their email addresses on their profiles so you may have to hunt for them by searching their name and their blog (most Amazon reviewers have blog sites they repost their reviews to).

 If you’re willing to continue your search, you can also try this search string: